 Most colleges require that your official ACT or SAT scores be sent directly from the testing agency.
 You are responsible for requesting and sending your standardized test scores to each college to which you have applied.
-The SAT tests how you think.
-The ACT tests what you know about Math, English, and Science.
+Both the SAT and ACT are widely accepted.